Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: Assessing the impact of future temperatures on French mortality projections

 In this paper, our daily future temperature projections are derived from twelve climate models for which we examine three climate change scenarios (Representative Concentration Pathway [RCP]2.6, RCP4.5, and RCP8.5) presented in the framework of the 5th IPCC Assessment Report \citep{ipcc2014}.
 These pathways depict the evolution of radiative forcing, which represents the difference between incoming solar radiation and outgoing infrared radiation.
 Radiative forcing is measured in $W.m^{-2}$.

 The international CORDEX project aim to coordinate global research in terms of climate projections, its European branch EUROCORDEX made various simulations available in 2014.
 The outputs of these simulations have been improved and corrected in 2020 and are freely available through the \citet{drias} portal.
 The data available for Europe have a resolution of 7 to 10 km depending on the geographical areas, with different daily variables such as mean, minimum and maximum temperature, total precipitation or wind speed.
-In our study, we extract temperature scenarios generated using global circulation models (GCMs) and regional circulation models (RCMs) described in Table \ref{tab:list_climate_models}.
+In our study, we extract temperature scenarios generated using global circulation models (GCMs) and regional circulation models (RCMs) described in Table~\ref{tab:list_climate_models}, see \citet{flato2013evaluation} for a comprehensive presentation of climate models and their evaluations.
 Temperature data is available in France on a daily time step over the period 2006-2100.
 It undergoes bias correction and statistical downscaling using the ADAMONT method \citep{adamont17} to enable projections on an 8 km resolution grid (SAFRAN).

 To remain consistent with the observed mortality trends in 14 major cities described in Section~\ref{subsubsec:mortality}, we extract daily averages, minimums, and maximums of temperatures for the points of the SAFRAN grid corresponding to these major cities.
 Subsequently, we calculate daily averages of these temperature indicators to reconstruct national averages.
 This simplification is adopted to have aggregated temperature trends enabling a connection with the selected stochastic mortality model at the scale of Metropolitan France.
 It is important to note that this simplification results in smoothing out certain regional temperature variations.
 It is conducted because we do not have access to historical daily death records by city or other areas.